Global air pollution has become a major problem. It’s bigger than any one person, government, or organization can tackle alone.

 An oil corporation doesn’t seem a likely candidate for leadership and innovation in air quality citizen science.
 But Unioil is doing just that.

-Founded in 1966 as a modest engine lubricants company, Unioil has become a regional powerhouse in the Philippines’ enormous oil market.
-And after a string of lucrative business moves in the 1990s, Unioil began opening retail gas stations throughout the Philippines, positioning themselves as the public face of high-quality fuels and lubricants.
+Founded as a modest engine lubricants company, Unioil has become a regional powerhouse in the Philippines’ enormous oil market.
+And after a string of lucrative business moves, Unioil began opening retail gas stations throughout the Philippines, positioning themselves as the public face of high-quality fuels and lubricants.

 You may think you know the rest of this story: oil company gets huge, sits on billions of dollars, and contributes to global pollution while ignoring the massive impact that its product has on the environment.